 The maximum number of funded hours will be dependent on your child’s pattern of attendance and the childcare agreement with your chosen provider.

-It is important to discuss your childcare requirements with your provider in order to get the best arrangement for you both.
+It is important to discuss your childcare requirements with your provider, to get the best arrangement for you both.

 Funding must be claimed using the following rules: